 *The Cultural Studies concentration is available as an online and a face-to-face degree.

 The B.A. in Humanities requires 30 to 33 hours of electives, depending on the area of specialization.
 In selecting electives, students should make sure they choose courses that will fulfill the prerequisites for the preparatory courses and the courses in the area of concentration.

-(Courses in this area cannot be reused from the common core)
+(Courses in this area can be reused from the common core)

 Complete 6-8 semester credit hours in the same foreign language.
 Semester credit hours are contingent upon placement exams, courses taken, or transfer credit.
 Semester credit hours bypassed by placement must be made up in elective credits.
 Hours earned in excess of three semester credit hours for any foreign language course may be applied to the elective area.

 8 Hours in Anatomy & Physiology OR 6 Hours in Biology

 Choose two courses from this area (BIOL 1303/1103 and BIOL 1304/1104 preferred).